rjuju/rjuju.github.io/_posts/blog/2018-07-09-wait-events-support-for-powa.markdown

 {: .notice}

 And they are visible in the [powa-web](https://pypi.org/project/powa-web/) interface.
-Here is some example of the wait event display with a simple pgbench run:
+Here are some examples of the wait event display with a simple pgbench run: